Ezekiel Elliott Player Prop Bets for the NFL Playoffs | Dallas vs. San Francisco 1/16/2022

 Matchup vs. San Francisco

-- Over his three career matchups against the 49ers, Elliott averaged 95 rushing yards per game, 48.5 more yards than his over/under in Sunday's game.
+- Elliott averaged 95 rushing yards per game over his three career matchups against the 49ers, 43.5 more yards than his over/under in Sunday's game.

-- Elliott has had a rushing touchdown in two games versus the 49ers, and had multiple TDs in one of those games.
+- Elliott has had a rushing touchdown in two matchups versus the 49ers, and had multiple TDs in one of those games.

-- The 49ers have the NFL's seventh-ranked defense against the run, giving up 103.5 yards per game.
+- In terms of defending against the run, the 49ers are seventh in the NFL, conceding 103.5 yards per game.

-- The Cowboys are up against the NFL's 21st-ranked defense when it comes to rushing TDs conceded (17 this year).
+- Elliott and the Cowboys will face off against the NFL's 21st-ranked defense in terms of rushing touchdowns allowed (17).

 Recent Performances

-- During his last three games, Elliott has piled up 36 carries for 140 yards (46.7 per game) and one touchdown.
+- During his last three games, Elliott has run for 140 yards on 36 carries (46.7 ypg), with one rushing touchdown.

-- He's also caught three passes for 22 yards (7.3 per game) and one touchdown.
+- And he has caught three passes for 22 yards (7.3 per game) with one TD.

 Elliott's Dallas Teammates